solisruj/SBIO_Tools/README.md

 * Simple_Regression_plot.py

 # Note
 Due to python 2.7 being discontinued in 2020.
 All programs will be transcribed to python 3.
-Newer scripts will also be written in python 3.
-This shouldn't cause many issues, since there are minor syntax changes.
+New scripts will also be written in python 3.
+If not, I will eventually get to them.
+This shouldn't cause many issues, since there are onyl minor syntax changes.